Marco Rubio: Nomination and confirmation

-Vice President JD Vance swears in Marco Rubio on January 21, 2025.

 In November 2024, it was reported that Trump had chosen Rubio as United States secretary of state in his second administration; Trump confirmed this on November 13.
 Unlike many of Trump's other cabinet nominations, Rubio's attracted little controversy.
 He was praised by both Republicans and Democrats.
 Rubio appeared before the Senate Committee on Foreign Relations on January 15, 2025.
 During the hearing, he called China "the most potent and dangerous near-peer adversary this nation has ever faced" and said the Chinese Communist Party had "lied, cheated, hacked, and stolen their way to global superpower status at our expense".

 Trump formally nominated Rubio, among others, on January 20, 2025, as one of his first acts as president.
 The Senate Committee on Foreign Relations unanimously approved his nomination and the Senate confirmed him a few hours later by a vote of 99 to 0.